Cranleigh Abu Dhabi, Saadiyat Cultural District, Saadiyat Island – The Review

-One of very few WhichSchoolAdvisor.com “Good Schools” (its highest award), and an ADEK A2 Very Good, High Performing School with Outstanding Features, Cranleigh Abu Dhabi is a school in phased launch offering an all-through, British-founded, education from FS to Year 13.
-Cranleigh’s Sixth Form opened its Sixth Form in September 2017 – one of the fastest track, full phase opening of any school in the UAE – more on this below.
+One of very few WhichSchoolAdvisor.com “Good Schools” (its highest award), and an ADEK A1 Outstanding, Highest Performing school with Outstanding Features, Cranleigh Abu Dhabi offers a Tier 1 premium all-through, British-founded, education from FS to Year 13.
+Cranleigh’s Sixth Form opened its Sixth Form in September 2017 – one of the fastest track, full phase openings of Post 16 provision of any school in the UAE – more on this below.

 Cranleigh Abu Dhabi is, for us, a school that that has been quite extraordinarily successful in meeting the ambition, almost vocation, of its Founding Headmaster, Brendan Law, to create an education for children that begins and ends with each child’s personal journey.
 It is hard to think of another school in the Emirates that has so successfully, and inspirationally, drawn on and captured the heritage of its British public school founding school and then gone on to improve it by focusing, with genuine care and substance, on each individual child’s journey.
 Given its founding school is Cranleigh, a real Tier 1 UK heavyweight, this is some accolade.